CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ![alt text](assets/revised-cropped/r18.jpg){: .def}

 my pockets except when I am in the company of my sisters, my cousins, or my aunts; and they kick up such a shindy—I should say expostulate so eloquently upon the subject—that I have to give in and take them out—my hands I mean.
 The chorus to their objections is that it is not gentlemanly.
 I am hanged if I can see why.
 I could understand its not being considered gentlemanly to put your hands in other people's pockets (especially by the other people), but how, O ye sticklers for what looks this and what looks that, can putting his hands in his own pockets make a man less gentle?
 Perhaps you are right, though.
 Now I come to think of it, I have heard some people grumble most savagely when doing it.
 But they were mostly old gentlemen.
 We young fellows, as a rule, are never quite at ease unless we have our hands in our pockets.
 We are awkward and shifty.
-We are like what a music-hall Lion Comique would be without his opera-hat, if such a thing can be imagined.
+We are like what a music-hall Lion <-- cspell:disable --> Comique <-- cspell:enable --> would be without his opera-hat, if such a thing can be imagined.
 But let us put our hands in our trousers pockets, and let there be some small change in the right-hand one and a bunch of keys in the left, and we will face a female post-office clerk.

 It is a little difficult to know what to do with your hands, even in your pockets, when there is nothing else there.
 Years ago, when my whole capital would occasionally come down to "what in town the people call a bob," I would recklessly spend a penny of it, merely for the sake of having the change, all in coppers, to jingle.
 You don't feel nearly so hard up with eleven pence in your pocket as you do with a shilling.
 Had I been "La-di-da," that impecunious youth about whom we superior folk are so sarcastic, I would have changed my penny for two ha'pennies.